joshuaocero/my_fintech_tools/README.md

 - The mtnmomo library to make HTTP calls to the MoMo API
 - The mtnmomo command line tool to help with generation of keys.
 This tool abstracts a lot of the pain involved in getting keys straight from the MoMo API.
-  Both these utilities are available on PyLib and are open on github at [link]
+  Both these utilities are available on [PyLib](https://pypi.org/project/mtnmomo/) and are open on [github](https://github.com/sparkplug/momoapi-python)

 ## Setting up the code

 - Clone the source code on github
 - Install the project dependencies using pip - `pip install -r requirements.txt`
 - Install `redis` on your host system.
 This is not a python package and will have to be installed separately.
 - I would advice you create a virtual environment for this project so you do not interfere with your local python setup.
-For more on virtual environments, check out this link.
+For more on virtual environments, check [this](https://virtualenv.pypa.io/en/latest/) out.

 ## Setting up to use the MOMO API